KaraAJC/esl-Challenge/readme.md

 ## Reflections
   I was quite intrigued by this challenge, but dissapointed with my inability to get to a solution.
   This time, I've allowed myself patience and confidence to get to a solution!

+  In revisiting the challenge, I've decided to introduce a School class, which I'm thinking should hold a grade order, holds the collection of student objects, and runs larger class reporting.
+That way, the purpose of the Standards class is solely to hold and implement methods that have to do with the domain order, and the Student Class is holding a student's name and grade info, and determining an individual student's next steps in their work.